Porth-y-carn is a Grade II* listed building in the Monmouthshire local planning authority area, Wales. First listed on 1 April 1974. Villa.

 Description

-Said to retain contemporary furnishings such as 6-panelled doors, moulded surrounds with paterae, shutters, panelled reveals and shelved recesses, moulded plaster cornices and marble fireplaces.
+The villa is said to retain contemporary furnishings, including 6-panelled doors, moulded surrounds with paterae, shutters, panelled reveals, shelved recesses, moulded plaster cornices, and marble fireplaces.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.